zammad/zammad-documentation/appendix/configure-env-vars.rst

    .. danger::

-      You can disable scheduler task by setting ``ZAMMAD_PROCESS_DELAYED_JOBS_DISABLE``.
+      Disable processing of delayed jobs by setting ``ZAMMAD_PROCESS_DELAYED_JOBS_DISABLE``.

       Doing so on productive instances will draw important parts of your